 - While the filling is cooking (but remembering to stir it every few minutes), return to your bowl of potatoes and add the mashed potato topping ingredients almond milk through pepper and mash or blend the potatoes to your desired consistency.
 Taste the potatoes and adjust the almond milk, salt and pepper to your liking.
 Cover the potatoes again with a plate to keep warm.

-- Spoon the filling from the inner pot to a glass baking dish (I use an 8”x 11,” 2-quart baking dish) and spread evenly throughout the dish.
+- Spoon the filling from the inner pot to a glass baking dish (I use an 8-inch x 11-inch glass baking dish) and spread evenly throughout the dish.
 Spoon the potatoes on top of the filling and spread evenly with a spatula.
 Optionally, use a fork to create a fancy, textural design on top of the potatoes to impress your friends.** Place the baking dish on the top rack of the oven and broil until the potatoes have crispy brown edges and the juices in the filling are bubbling, about 5 minutes.
 Watch carefully throughout the broiling process to prevent burning.

 - Remove from oven and let sit for a few minutes to cool.
 Cut into 8 square pieces and serve to plates with a spatula - a spatula with a square-edge works best.